stronnag/msp_set_rx/README.md

 ### Arm / Disarm test

-The application can also test arm / disarm, with the `-a` option.
+The application can also test arm / disarm, with the `-a` option (where the iNav versions supporting stick arming).
 In this mode, the application:

 * Sets a quiescent state for 30 seconds
 * Arms using the customary stick command